Karaurín-tepui

-Karaurín-tepui, also spelled Caraurín, is a tepui of the Eastern Tepuis chain in Bolívar state, Venezuela.
+Karaurín-tepui, also spelled Caraurín, is a tepui of the Eastern Tepuis chain in Bolívar state, Venezuela, just along the border with neighboring Guyana.
 It has a maximum elevation of around 2500 m above sea level.
 The summit plateau is covered by shrubby vegetation and has an area of 1.88 sqkm.
 The foothills of the tepui are covered in forests.
 Karaurín-tepui lies just south of the much larger Ilú–Tramen Massif.